mml1/athack/README.md

 #  Warning Signs
-@version 1.0 2016
+Version: 1.0 2016

-### What does the web app do?
-**	Prevention is key.
-Stop human trafficking before it starts by knowing the signs.Our dynamic survey shows you how.**

-### Core features
-**Providing resources and solutions to youth and community members targeting different level of risks and different locations.

-Raising RED FLAGS and awareness.
-Stop human trafficking before it starts.  **
+In an effort to stop human trafficking, Warning Signs attempts to identify individuals at risk of being exploited through a dynamic survey.
+Provides resources for individuals divided by location.

-### Technology we used
+### Technology Used
-Front End: HTML5, CSS3, AngularJS
+Frontend: HTML5, CSS3, AngularJS
-Server Side: NodeJS
+Server Side: Node.js, Express.js
-Data Base: Mongoldb

-###Future work:
-**keep update survey question data to address different situations **
+Database: MongoDB

+### Future Features:

++ Return targeted resources
++ Ability to update questions
++ Path for peer